-What makes a good breakfast for children?
 An egg, a slice of whole grain toast with nut butter, a piece of fruit and a glass of low-fat milk is one example of a good breakfast.
 Tofu, lean meat and whole grain cereals are also good choices at breakfast.
 The protein from the tofu, eggs or meat and the fiber from the whole grains will keep your child satisfied until lunch time.

 Try to avoid giving your child sugary breakfast cereals, white-flour pancakes and syrup -- all of which will leave your child hungry and tired half way through the morning.
 This is tempting because kids love sweet flavors and often hate bitter flavors (like vegetables).
 If your child tends to get hungry in the middle of the morning, send an apple, whole grain crackers, nuts and cheese snacks rather than sugary cookies or white-flour crackers.

 Most schools try to provide nutritious lunches for children, but it's expensive and kids don't always want to eat the healthier foods.
 Many schools offer fast food, greasy pizzas, French fries and other poor-quality foods alongside the usual lunch selections.

 Teach your kids the importance of eating nutritious foods at lunchtime.
 Hopefully with your help they will choose healthier salads and vegetables instead of French fries, and water instead of soda.
 Another option is to send lunch with your kids.
 Hearty soups, salads, fruits, and sandwiches with whole grains can all be packed in insulated containers to stay hot or cold.

 Even with a balanced breakfast and healthy lunch, a light after-school snack is nice to refuel a kid's body before play or study time.
 A handful of nuts and an apple is perfect, or maybe a snack tray of vegetables and dips.
 Keep chips, sugary sodas, pastries and candy out of the house.